logzio/logz-docs/_source/logzio_collections/_metrics-sources/jmx.md

     : The number of logs in the memory queue before dropping new logs.
       Default value is `-1` (the sender will not limit the queue by logs count)

+3. Check Logz.io for your metrics

+    Give your metrics some time to get from your system to ours, and then open [Logz.io](https://app.logz.io/#/dashboard/kibana).
+{: .tasklist .firstline-headline }

 </div>

 <div id="with-a-jolokia-agent-config">